Sodepur: Rail

 Sodepur is well connected through Sodepur railway station on the Sealdah-Ranaghat line by the Eastern Railway suburban network.

 Commuters

 Around a total of 32 lakh people from all around the city commute to Kolkata daily for work.
 In the Sealdah-Krishnanagar section there are 34 trains that carry commuters from 30 railway stations.
 In the Sealdah-Shantipur section 32 trains carry commuters from 29 stations.

 Road

 The B.T.
 Road which passes through the heart of the town provides ample road transport.
 The Sodepur-Barasat Road also starts from here.
-East and west parts of Sodepur are connected with a Rail Overbridge named Satish Dasgupta Setu (Sodepur Bridge), which was inaugurated in 1995.
+East and west parts of Sodepur are connected with a Rail Overbridge named Acharya Prafulla Chandra Setu (Sodepur Bridge), which was inaugurated in 1995.